 American Pokeweed, Inkberry, Pokeberry, Poke, Polk Salad, Pigeonberry

-Synonyms of Phytolacca americana: (3) (Updated on 3-21-21 from plants of the World Online): Phytolacca americana var. lancifolia H.Walter, Phytolacca decandra L., Phytolacca vulgaris Crantz
+Synonyms of Phytolacca Americana var. americana: (3) (Updated on 4-18-22 from Plants of the World Online): Phytolacca americana var. lancifolia H.Walter, Phytolacca decandra L., Phytolacca vulgaris Crantz

 Phytolacca americana L. is the correct and accepted scientific name for this species.
 It was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
 Phytolacca americana var. rigida (Small) D.B.Caulkins & R.E.Wyatt is the only accepted infraspecific name.